The Ultimate Guide to Choosing a Sperm Donor – 5 Tips

 A Basic Profile contains information such as the donor’s ethnicity, eye colour, hair colour, height, weight, employment and blood type.
 If you don’t consider much information a plus, but only need the basics or/and if you want to keep the costs down, a Basic Profile may be the right choice for you.

 If you can’t get enough information, and you really want the full picture of your donor it is now also possible for you to get access to adult photos of some of the sperm donor.
-The opportunity to see both childhood and adult photos of your sperm donor equips you with a more comprehensive idea of who your sperm donor is and moreover the possible features of your future child.
+The opportunity to see both childhood and adult photos of your sperm donor equips you with a more comprehensive idea of who your sperm donor is.
+It can also give you an idea of the possible features of your future child.

 “The photos of the donors as children are a plus, but the photos of the donors as adults give you a more concrete and real impression.
 It brought me a personal feeling, which I think is also important in this particular choice.
 In addition, I personally want to be able to provide as much information as possible to my future child, if it comes to be important for her later.